Adaptive Technology Supervisor

 - Provides oversight for the equipment and training resources, as well as general appearance and maintenance of work area.

-- Participates in program and team meetings to ensure comprehensive and individualized evaluation and training services, provides input to staff and student schedules based on consumer and team recommendations insuring quality and consumer satisfaction.
+- Participates in program and team meetings to ensure comprehensive and individualized evaluation and training services, provides input to staff and student schedules based on consumer and team recommendations ensuring quality and consumer satisfaction.

 - Plays a significant role in supporting the agency’s goal to grow as a Learning Organization and also in supporting and engaging staff to achieve goals of the HKNC Strategic Plan.